How I Got Admission to LL.M. Programs at Harvard, Cambridge, NYU, MIDS Geneva and Over $140k in Scholarship Offers: My System Explained

 Generally, consider where you are and the actions you can take to get where you want.
 Your funding path might not be straightforward, but that's ok – be prepared for it, and consider what you can do in the circumstances you've been dealt.

-Step 4: Have an Essay Strategy
+Step 4: Have an LL.M.
+Personal Statement Strategy

-A personal statement, as well as a statement of purpose or a motivation letter, is one of the most critical components of an LL.M. application.
+An LL.M. personal statement, as well as a statement of purpose or a motivation letter, is one of the most critical components of an LL.M. application.
 This essay is your opportunity to talk about your past, present, and plans for the future.
-It’s also one of the most important documents in your application because it’s the one you have the most control over.
+It’s one of the most important documents in your application because it’s the one you have the most control over.
 One of the biggest mistakes you can do here is to simply restate your CV.
 So it pays off to have a strategy for your essays to maximize your chances of success.

-My essay strategy included the following elements:
+My LL.M. personal statement strategy included several elements:

 I applied two years in a row, and both times I started 3-4 months before the deadline.
-For U.S. applications, with December deadlines, I began in August - September.
+For the U.S. LL.M. applications, with December deadlines, I began in August - September.
 It felt barely sufficient, and if I had to do it again, I would start sooner.
 The only reason I managed to submit my applications on time was because I was not starting from scratch: I had material to reuse from the previous year.

 Writing is a continuous alternating between focused writing and your brain working on it in the background.
 Allow time for both - actively developing ideas and letting them ‘stew’ in your mind.

-3. read the questions early, but don’t answer them directly at first:
+4.3. read the questions early, but don’t answer them directly at first:

 Early on, I made the mistake of trying to answer questions directly.
 It kept me stuck, until I started to develop a coherent narrative about who I was first, and then map it to the questions.